HoiJean/djangoforbeginners-book/manuscript/ch2.md

 We've imported `include` on the second line next to `path` and then created a new urlpattern for our `pages` app.
 Now whenever a user visits the homepage at `/` they will first be routed to the `pages` app and then to the `homePageView` view.

+It's often confusing to beginners that we don't need to import the `pages` app here, yet we refer to it in our urlpattern as `pages.urls`.
+The reason we do it this way is that that the method `django.urls.include()` expects us to pass in a module, or app, as the first argument.
+So without using `include` we *would* need to import our `pages` app, but since we do use `include` we don't have to at the project level!

 ## Hello, world!

 We have all the code we need now!
 To confirm everything works as expected, restart our Django server: